etc1290/Stembase/log.md

 	-- Bug fix
 	# Added
 	1. Add error message in movemenu when data exist in every monitored groups -- finished
+	2. Add error message when there is no monitored group -- finished
 	# Fixed
 	1. Fix the bug that when Groups is empty display Shortcut